mongodb/terraform-provider-mongodbatlas/docs/data-sources/x509_authentication_database_user.md

 ## Argument Reference

 * `project_id` - (Required) Identifier for the Atlas project associated with the X.509 configuration.
-* `username` - (Optional) Username of the database user to create a certificate for.
+* `username` - (Optional) Username of the database user to create a certificate for. e.g. CN=xxx.domain.com, OU=ORGANIZATION

 ## Attributes Reference
 In addition to all arguments above, the following attributes are exported: